m4dguy/CVForge/README.md

-#Why CVForge might be for you
+Why CVForge might be for you

+Expand your ImageJ functionality:
+OpenCV is a massive library containing a vast selection of cutting-edge methods.
+It is actively maintained and gets updated and extended regularly.
+If ImageJ is missing something you are looking for, you might find it here.

-##Considerable speed boost:
+Considerable speed boost:
 Under-the-hood usage of C/C++ implementations lets you perform many operations in the blink of an eye.
 Most methods you already know from ImageJ run faster and smoother here.

-##Expand your ImageJ functionality:
-OpenCV is a massive library containing a vast selection of cutting-edge methods.
-If ImageJ is missing something you are looking for, you might find it here.

-##Comfortable user-interface:
+Comfortable user-interface:
 OpenCV is a complex library which is meant to be used by programmers.
-CVForge provides you a graphical user interface to use OpenCV in the most comfortable way possible.
+CVForge provides a graphical user interface to use OpenCV in the most comfortable way possible.
-Easily reimplement code from tutorials by clicking your way through the CVForge's interface!
+Easily reimplement code from tutorials by clicking your way through the interface!

-##Independent of OpenCV version:
+Independent of OpenCV version:
-Download the newest OpenCV version or use one of the earlier versions.
+Download the latest OpenCV version or use an earlier one.
-OpenCV is an actively maintained library which gets updated and extended regularly.
-You are also free to load and use your own build of the OpenCV library.
+You are free to load and use your own build of the OpenCV library.
 No matter your preference, you can switch between different versions on-the-fly and choose the one which suits you best.

-##Interface for Scripting:
+Interface for Scripting:
 Convert ImageJ objects to OpenCV objects and vice versa.
-CVForge itself uses converters and gives you access to them for your own scripts.
+CVForge itself uses converters and gives you access to them through the CVForgeConverion jar for your own scripts.

-Dynamically switches between x64/x86:
+Flexible support:
-No matter if x86 or x64, CVForge runs on both architectures and dynamically switches to the one currently running.
+No matter if x86 or x64, CVForge runs on both architectures and dynamically switches to the one you currently use.

-#Installation:
+Installation:
-* Copy "CVForge_[version number].jar" and "CVForgeExecution.jar" into the ImageJ plugin folder.
+* Copy "CVForge_[version number].jar", "CVForgeConversion.jar" and "ReflectionTools.jar" into the ImageJ plugin folder.
-* Install an OpenCV jar as described below.

-##Automatic OpenCV jar installation:
+Automatic OpenCV jar installation:
 * Launch CVForge from inside of ImageJ
 * In CVForge, click "Plugin" > "Install"
 * Navigate to the OpenCV folder you downloaded from the OpenCV website